 One mistake should rarely define a person.
 In the event of a felony conviction, that mistake can make it difficult for an individual to efficiently serve their agreed upon sentencing without issue, even in instances where probation is offered.
-The concept of probation is designed to allow someone convicted of a crime to remain in the community, as opposed to confined within a prison system.
+The concept of probation in Colorado is designed to allow someone convicted of a crime to remain in the community, as opposed to confined within a prison system.
 This arrangement does not come without its own set of challenges.
 Often the terms of probation become misunderstood or difficult to comply with, resulting in violations.
 In these instances it is imperative an individual knows their rights and has proper legal support to confront the challenges a potential felony probation violation can produce.

 Who is Eligible for Felony Probation?

 An individual can apply for felony probation if they have a guilty plea or conviction of a felony.
 The type of crime is relevant.
 Certain crimes are not eligible for felony probation.
 Those crimes include:

 (See our blog Burglary vs Robbery: What’s the Difference?)

 The probation terms set depend on the crime convicted of/plead to, past criminal history, and circumstances surrounding the crime in question.
 There is no limit to how long the probation period can last.
 The judge sets a timeframe that is commensurate with the length of time to complete adequate rehabilitative services.